jamesarems/nxone/README.md

 ## About Opennebula

 OpenNebula offers a simple but feature-rich and flexible solution to build and manage enterprise clouds and virtualized data centers.
 OpenNebula is designed to be simple.
 Simple to install, update and operate by the admins, and simple to use by end users.
 Being focused on simplicity, we integrate with existing technologies whenever possible.
 You’ll see that OpenNebula works with MySQL, Ceph, LVM, GlusterFS, Open vSwitch, LDAP...
 This allows us to deliver a light, flexible and robust cloud manager.

+## About NXONE

+This project is based on Opennebula systems .
+Users can easly deploy cloud IAAS using with this project .

 ## Requirement